slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Anxiety is linked with our wired out evolutionarily for a [need of control](#on-control).
 Anxiety is not planning, anxiety is to go on continuously over any kind of scenario.
 Past is only in your head.
 What's important is present and future.
 We don't control anything, at most we influence some stuff.'*

 HINT: What is depression?
-Depression is a lack of your expression.
+Depression is the lack of self-expression.
 Anxiety and depression are symptoms, not diseases.
 If you feel powerless/being dominated you will be chronically stressed.